southwick-associates/salicprep/github_vignettes/customer-deduplication.md

 2. Identifies and Removes duplicates
 3. Runs final deduplication checks

 Code for a given state may diverge somewhat from that shown below, but this should provide a good starting point.

-### 05-finalize.R

-Deduplication could be performed in the script that produces production data (i.e., deduplication is performed after the standardization step).
+Deduplication is to be performed in the script that produces production data (i.e., deduplication is performed after the standardization step).

+#### 05-finalize.R

 ```r
 library(tidyverse)